-The stress of having to come up with those “great ideas” can inhibit creativity greatly.
-This exercise removes that stress and turns brainstorming into a fun activity that’s free of the pressure to perform well or meet a specific goal – precisely the kind of environment that’s needed in order to generate great ideas.
+The stress of having to come up with those “great ideas” can inhibit creativity.
+This exercise removes that stress and turns brainstorming into a fun activity that’s free of the pressure and anxiety to perform well or meet a specific goal – which is precisely the kind of environment that’s needed in order to generate great ideas.

 How to be more effective at brainstorming

-Whatever brainstorming exercise (or exercises) you choose to use, here are a few tricks you can try to make them more effective.
+Whatever brainstorming exercise you choose to use, here are a few tricks you can try to make them even more effective.